Here you will find answers to some of the most frequently asked questions with regard to massage and Mercier therapy:

 Are there any times that massage should be avoided?

 If you have an active infection, skin infection, fever, cold or flu, massage should be avoided.
 Please reschedule if you have any of these conditions.

 What length of session should I choose?

 We offer both 60 minute and 90 minute sessions.
 Sixty minute sessions can focus on either a specific focus area, or on full body relaxation.
 Ninety minutes gives us time to do both focused work on a particular concern as well as a more "global" full body treatment.

 What is your cancellation policy?

 If you need to cancel or reschedule, please give at least 48 hours notice.
 Cancellations with less than 48 hours notice will warrant payment for the scheduled appointment.
 Please reschedule if you are experiencing cold or flu-like symptoms.
-There is no fee for rescheduling due to illness, onset of labor, or a true emergency.
+There is no fee for rescheduling due to illness with 2 hours notice, onset of labor, or a true emergency.
 Thank you for honoring this policy.

 What are your massage specialties?

 We are specialists in pre & postnatal massage, labor-prep & labor induction, pelvic pain relief, C-section scar rehabilitation, and Mercier Therapy for conception support.

 Mercier Therapy is an external deep pelvic visceral manipulation technique focused on restoring blood flow and proper positioning of the uterus and ovaries within the pelvis.
 The "Shared Journey Fertility Program" is a prescribed course of Mercier Therapy to help support conception.